krishajhh/mobalytics_player_data_casestudy/README.md

 In this study, I address the core problem of whether high-engagement player behaviors exist outside competitive contexts and whether these behaviors justify **expanding** Mobalytics’ **analytics framework to non-competitive games** beyond competitive play.

+### 🧠 Market Research

+My project follows an exploratory market research and behavioral analytics approach to evaluate whether meaningful, high-engagement player segments exist outside competitive gaming ecosystems.

+Because direct player telemetry, demographic data, and internal platform metrics were unavailable, I used Steam game metadata and review activity as proxies for player engagement in this study.
+This approach is commonly used in market research to assess engagement intensity, longevity, and user interest when first-party data is inaccessible.

+The analysis is designed to answer three market-level questions:
+   * Market Size: How large is the non-competitive gaming segment relative to competitive games?
+   * Engagement Dynamics: Do non-competitive games exhibit sustained engagement over time?
+   * Product Opportunity: Are there engagement behaviors not currently served by performance-focused analytics platforms?

+Rather than predicting individual player behavior, this research focuses on segment-level patterns to inform product expansion strategy, identify underserved audiences, and evaluate the feasibility of extending analytics frameworks beyond competitive play.

+**Research Type:** Exploratory market research, behavioral segmentation, and market sizing analysis using proxy engagement data.

 ### 📊 Data Source
-Steam Games Metadata and Player Reviews (2020-2024): The primary dataset used for this analysis is the steam_engagement_clean.csv file, containing detailed information about 23,107 games, 31+ million user reviews, game level metadata, engagement proxies (negative/positive reviews).
+Steam Games Metadata and Player Reviews (2020-2024): The primary dataset used for this analysis is the steam_engagement_clean.csv file, containing detailed information about 23,107 games, 31+ million user reviews, game level metadata, and engagement proxies (negative/positive reviews).
 * Steam review data is used as a behavioral proxy for engagement because direct telemetry or demographic data is unavailable.
 * The dataset reflects PC gaming behavior and captures engagement during a pivotal period of digital gaming growth.